PGGokhale/JavaScript_Homework/README.md

-# JavaScript_Homework
+# UFO sightings Data Analysis using JavaScript, HTML, and CSS, and D3.js
-This repository contains the homework for Javascript - Data Analysis and Visualization BootCamp - Nov 2019-May 2020
+This repository contains the code to display the data of UFO Sightings.

 This git repository is hosted as a github page https://pggokhale.github.io/JavaScript_Homework/
 * When you launch the page you get to see a page to make filtered search for information about sited UFOs.